Opekote/Java_LB-2/readme.md

     - `listAvailable()`: Lists all available items in the library.
     - `listBorrowed()`: Lists all borrowed items from the library.

 ## Test Cases (`LibraryTest`)

+The `LibraryTest` class contains a set of JUnit test cases that validate the functionality of the library management system.
+These test cases ensure that the various components of the system work as expected, including registering patrons, lending and returning items, and managing the library's collection of items.

+1. **`testRegisterPatron()`**: This test case verifies the functionality of the `registerPatron(Patron)` method in the `Library` class.
+It checks whether a patron can be successfully registered with the library and confirms that the library's list of patrons contains the registered patron.

+2. **`testLendItem()`**: This test case focuses on lending an item to a patron.
+It first registers a patron, adds an item to the library's collection, and then attempts to lend that item to the patron.
+The test checks whether the patron's list of borrowed items contains the lent item and whether the item's `isBorrowed` status is correctly updated.

+3. **`testReturnItem()`**: This test case validates the functionality of returning an item.
+It registers a patron, lends an item to the patron, and then attempts to return the item.
+The test ensures that the item is removed from the patron's list of borrowed items, and its `isBorrowed` status is updated accordingly.

+4. **`testAddItemToLibrary()`**: This test case tests the addition of an item to the library's collection.
+It adds an item to the library and verifies that the library's list of items contains the newly added item.

+5. **`testRemoveItemFromLibrary()`**: This test case checks the removal of an item from the library.
+It adds an item to the library, removes the same item, and ensures that the library's list of items no longer contains the removed item.

+These test cases cover essential scenarios and interactions within the library management system, ensuring that it functions correctly.
+They help in identifying any issues or bugs in the code, providing confidence in the reliability and accuracy of the system's operations.
+Additionally, these tests can be expanded and customized to cover more specific use cases and edge scenarios as needed.

 - Contains JUnit test cases to validate the functionality of the library management system.

 ## Additional Notes